Amanda Knight Hall up for sale and renovation - The Daily Universe

 Amanda Knight Hall was then repurposed for use by the Missionary Training Center and the BYU English Language Center in 1964.
 Although the building was unanimously declared a Provo landmark in 1996 by the Provo Landmarks Commissions, the disclosure statement says it was removed from the Provo City Landmarks Register in 2002.

-Amanda Knight Hall is one of three BYU buildings named after women, according to a previous article from The Daily Universe.
+Amanda Knight Hall is one of three BYU buildings named after women.

 This story will be updated.